NO 2014-15 DATES AVAILABLE!

 - Ticket numbers MUST be confirmed and paid for 2 weeks in advance of the game.

-- The Group is to arrive 1 ½ hours before game time to get ready to sell – so for a 7:30 game groups are to arrive for 6pm and for a 7:00pm game groups are to arrive for 5:30pm
+- The Group is to arrive 1 ½ hours before game time to get ready to sell – so for a 7:07 game groups are to arrive for 5:30 pm

 - 500 pucks are available to sell each night